M. K. Saroja

-Madras Kadiravelu Saroja, is an Indian classical dancer, known for her expertise, as an exponent and as a teacher, in the classical dance form of Bharatanatyam.
+Madras Kadiravelu Saroja (7 April 1931 – 13 June 2022), was an Indian classical dancer, known for her expertise, as an exponent and as a teacher, in the classical dance form of Bharatanatyam.
 The Government of India honored her, in 2011, with the Padma Shri, the fourth highest civilian award, for her services to the field of art and culture.

 Biography

 M. K. Saroja was born on 7 April 1931 at Chennai (erstwhile Madras), in the Indian state of Tamil Nadu.
 She started learning classical dance when she was five years old, along with her sister, under the tutelage of Muthukumaran Pillai, a known classical dance teacher and reportedly, the first dance teacher at Rukmini Devi Arundale's Kalakshetra, who taught many renowned classical dancers such as Mrinalini Sarabhai and Kamala Laxman.
 The young Saroja followed the master when he moved to Bangalore to join the Bangalore Studio, in Bangalore.

 Saroja made her debut in 1940 and soon became a known dancer.
 In 1946, she was offered a movie contract by Gemini Studios, in Chennai which she turned down.
 Three years later, in December 1949, she married Mohan Khokar, renowned art historian and dance scholar and a co-student at Kalakshetra and followed her husband to Baroda when he was posted there as the Head of Department of Dance, Maharaja Sayajirao University.
 In Baroda, Saroja learnt Kathak from Sundarlal and Kundanlal Gangani, noted Kathak gurus.

 In 1961, Mohan Khokar was posted as the Special Officer for dance at the Sangeet Natak Akademi and the couple moved to New Delhi.
 There, she resumed teaching and continued with dance performances and had the opportunity to perform at the Rashtrapati Bhavan, in front of the visiting Saudi Arabian ruler.
 From 1970 onwards, she started visiting the Centre Mandapa in Paris, for teaching students there which she continued until the year 2000.

 M. K. Saroja retired from professional dance, after 40 active years, in 2000, following the death of her husband.
-She has four sons of which the third son, Ashish Mohan Khokar is a known art historian, author and dance critic.
+She had four sons of which the third son, Ashish Mohan Khokar is a known art historian, author and dance critic.
 She currently lives in Chennai.

+M. K. Saroja died on 13 June 2022, at the age of 91.